The Brookings Register

 The Brookings Register is a newspaper of South Dakota.
 The newspaper's offices are in Brookings, South Dakota.
 The newspaper is used for public notices including those published for the South Dakota Public Utilities Commission.

-The newspaper is owned by the News Media Corporation, a company which owns 71 newspapers in the United States, mostly newspapers published in small cities in the western United States.
+The Brookings Register was owned by the News Media Corporation until it closed in 2025.

-Frequency

-The Brookings Register publishes daily Monday through Friday afternoon and Saturday morning with a focus on local news and sports in an effort to keep area residents and visitors informed.
+After a period of four days, the Register was acquired by Champion Media, alongside the three other newspapers owned by the News Media Corporation in South Dakota.
+The Brookings Register publishes daily Monday through Friday afternoon and Saturday morning with a focus on local news and sports.